Jump to navigation

 - Consider the lay-out of furniture and the physical space to faciliate equitable access.

-- Include the following statement on all syllabi:
+- Include the University’s recommended syllabus statement on your syllabus.

-- Ensure that recommended testing accommodations are available to students and that all student assessment activities are accessible.
+- Ensure recommended testing accommodations are in place and that all student assessment activities are accessible.